OlenaDen/llandudno-art-club/README.md

 Llandudno Art Club website is designed to attract children and adults who are interested in art.
 The club is located in Llandudno, North Wales.
 It offers art classes to children of different age groups as well as adults and individual lessons.
 The classes are held in Craig y Don community centre.

-Introducing potential members to the facilities and courses available at the club and offering a variety of art classes for children of different age groups, in addition to adult lessons and individual tuition.

 The club also offers various birthday party packages with an art theme (painting, drawing, sculpture, arts and crafts).
 Birthday parties are held either in the community centre or at the venue of the customers' choice.

 ![Responsive Mockup](documentation/testing/ami-responsive.png)